 6. Out of Bound Bugs

 Out of Bound Bugs show up when the system user interacts with the UI in an unintended manner.
 These bugs occur when an end-user enters a value or a parameter outside the limits of unintended use — for example, entering a significantly larger or a smaller number or entering an input value of an undefined data type.
 These bugs often pop up in form validations during functional testing of web or mobile apps.

 Must Read: A Detailed Guide on Bug Tracking

 7. Security Bugs

 Security is a major concern for software development.
 Security Bugs are a major risk for users and should be taken very seriously and resolved.
 Due to their high severity and vulnerable nature, security bugs are considered among the most sensitive bugs of all types and should handled with criticality and urgency.
 These bugs might not hinder the operation but can compromise the whole system.
 These should be checked thoroughly at regular intervals.

 The Role of Real Devices in Bug Identification

 For any software product (mobile app or web app) to be successful in a highly fragmented environment, it needs to be thoroughly tested in real user conditions.
-This helps in detecting and resolving maximum bugs an end-user might encounter in the real world.
+This helps in detecting and resolving the maximum bugs an end-user might encounter in the real world.

 Extensive testing requires a comprehensive device lab that enables testers to test their web and mobile apps across diverse device-browser-OS combinations.
-Bear in mind that setting up a comprehensive testing lab requires significant financial investment and maintenance effort.
+Bear in mind that setting up a comprehensive testing digital lab requires significant financial investment and maintenance effort.
 Naturally, this is not feasible for all organizations.